MSantoso52/Data_Migration_PostgreSQL_to_Redshift/README.md

 3. Loading the data into Redshift

 # *Asumption*
-1. Local database PostgreSQL with data ready to be migrate & admin authorization
+1. Local database PostgreSQL with data ready to be migrated & admin authorization
 2. AWS account with IAM with AmazonS3FullAccess, AmazonRedshiftReadOnlyAccess permissions policies